《口腔医学研究》(原名口腔医学纵横)

 References | Related Articles | Metrics

-Research Progress on Relationship between Gut Microbiota and Pemphigus Vulgaris
+Research Progress on Correlation between Gut Microbiota Dysbiosis and Oral Diseases

 References | Related Articles | Metrics